 \proofsubparagraph*{Encoding the Clauses.} The clause gadget checks whether a specific clause is satisfied by the encoded partial assignments.
-See \cref{fig:lower:mis:clause} for an example of the construction.
-For this we fix some clause $C_j$ and omit $j$ from all vertices in the following to simplify notation.
+See \cref{fig:lower:mis:clause} for an illustration of the construction.
+For the construction we fix some clause $C_j$ of $\phi$.
+We omit $j$ as superscript from all vertices in the following to simplify notation.
 Without loss of generality we assume that $C_j$ contains only variables from the first $k$ groups.

-The gadget uses three types of vertices: \begin{enumerate} \item We create vertices $u_0,\dots,u_k$ and $s_0,\dots,s_k$ and connect each pair of $u_i,s_i$ by an edge.
-Moreover we connect $s_{i-1}$ to $u_i$ for all $i\in[k]$.
+The gadget consists of three types of vertices: \begin{enumerate} \item We create vertices $u_0,\dots,u_k$ and $s_0,\dots,s_k$ and connect each pair $u_i,s_i$ by an edge.
+Moreover, for all $i\in[k]$, we connect $s_{i-1}$ to $u_i$.
 The idea is that the vertices $s_i$ represent the ``satisfied'' state while the vertices $u_i$ represent the ``unsatisfied'' state.